 While each summer program is unique, students have the opportunity to participate in daily classes such as engineering, mathematics, physics, chemistry, biology, computer skills and technical communication.
 Students are able to participate in teams to find solutions to complex mathematical and engineering problems.

-The ESSA is a six week, residential, academic intensive program designed to acclimate incoming first year students with both the academic and environmental aspects of post secondary education.
-Participants will attend daily classes in mathematics, English/Writing, chemistry and an Engineering Seminar course to expose students to post graduation and professional opportunities.
-Participants will also attend presentations from representatives within the College of Engineering.
+The ESSA is a six-week, residential, academic intensive program designed to acclimate incoming freshmen with both the academic and environmental aspects to post-secondary education.
+Participants will attend daily classes in Math, Writing and Chemistry/Biology.
+Workshops/presentations will also be held to expose students to post graduation and professional opportunities.

 Engineering Pre-First year Program (EPFY)